david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

        UI solving has finished.
 If *No*, the :ref:`Solver UI <solver-ui-ref>` will not be adjusted.

+   * - Solver Options
+     - *Default* or *Developer*
+     - If set as *Developer*, the :ref:`Solver UI <solver-ui-ref>` will display extended options intended for users testing or experimenting with new features, or for developers of mmSolver..

    * - Rename Markers Default
      - *Yes* or *No*
      - Controls the default value used for the "Rename Markers" option